 • Options for return of ashes:

-• Shipped via mail from the crematory ($50 fee applies)
+• Shipped via mail from the crematory (additional $50 fee)

-Travel fees may apply outside of our standard service area.
+Travel fees may apply outside of my standard service area.

-We accept all major credit cards, cash, Zelle and Venmo.
-An invoice will be sent to you prior to the appointment as most families prefer to pay in advance.
+I accept all major credit cards, cash, Zelle and Venmo.
+An invoice is typically sent prior to the appointment, as many families prefer to take care of payment in advance.

-After scheduling your appointment, Dr. Taylor will reach out to you via call or text to answer any questions you may have.
+After your appointment is scheduled, I will reach out by phone or text to answer any questions and review next steps.

 Special Considerations